hbkworld/streaming-spec/complex_types.md

 - The time is explicit.
 Each complete spectrum has one time stamp.

-Spectral values over a range in the spectral domain.
+Several amplitude values over the frequency.
 We combine array, struct and base types.

 In addition we introduce the `function` object which helps the client to inteprete the data.